apify/proxy-chain/README.md

 const ProxyChain = require('proxy-chain');

 const server = new ProxyChain.Server({
-    // Port where the server the server will listen.
+    // Port where the server will listen.
 By default 8000.
     port: 8000,

     // Enables verbose logging